-Each share of Series B-1 Preferred Stock has an aggregate stated value of \$1,000 and is convertible into shares of our common stock at a per share price equal to \$0.9494 (subject to adjustment to reflect stock splits and similar events).
-Each share of Series B-2 Preferred Stock has an aggregate stated value of \$1,000 and is convertible into shares of our common stock at a per share price equal to the greater of (i) \$0.60 (subject to adjustment to reflect stock splits and similar events), or (ii) the average of the volume-weighted average prices of our common stock on our principal market or exchange on each of the 15 trading days immediately preceding such exchange.
+Each share of Series B-1 Preferred Stock has an aggregate stated value of \$1,000 and is convertible into shares of our common stock at a per share price equal to \$15.1904 (subject to adjustment to reflect stock splits and similar events).
+Each share of Series B-2 Preferred Stock has an aggregate stated value of \$1,000 and is convertible into shares of our common stock at a per share price equal to the greater of (i) \$9.60 (subject to adjustment to reflect stock splits and similar events), or (ii) the average of the volume-weighted average prices of our common stock on our principal market or exchange on each of the 15 trading days immediately preceding such exchange.

 The Series B Preferred Stock is convertible at any time at the option of the holders thereof, provided that the holders of Series B Preferred Stock are prohibited from converting shares of Series B Preferred Stock into shares of our common stock if, as a result of such conversion, such holders (together with certain affiliates and "group" members) would beneficially own more than 4.985% of the total number of shares of our common stock then issued and outstanding.
 The Series B Preferred Stock is not redeemable.
 In the event of our liquidation, dissolution or winding up, the holders of our Series B Preferred Stock will receive an amount equal to \$0.0001 per share, plus any declared but unpaid dividends, and thereafter will share ratably in any distribution of our assets with the holders of our common stock and the holders of Series A Preferred Stock, on an as-converted basis.
 With respect to rights upon liquidation, the Series B Preferred Stock ranks senior to our common stock, is pari passu with the Series A Preferred Stock and junior to existing and future indebtedness.
 Except as otherwise required by law (or with respect to approval of certain actions involving our organizational documents that materially and adversely affect the holders of Series B Preferred Stock), the Series B Preferred Stock does not have voting rights.
-The Series B Preferred Stock will participate in any dividends on our common stock on an as-converted basis (without giving effect to the limitation on conversion described above).
+The Series B Preferred Stock is not subject to any price-based anti-dilution protections and does not provide for any accruing dividends, but provides that holders of Series B Preferred Stock will participate in any dividends on our common stock on an as-converted basis (without giving effect to the limitation on conversion described above).
 The Series B-1 Certificate of Designation and Series B-2 Certificate of Designation also provide for partial liquidated damages in the event that we fail to timely convert shares of Series B Preferred Stock into shares of our common stock in accordance with the applicable certificate of designation.